Jcousins01/ShortsBlock/PRIVACY.md

 ## Third-Party Services

-ShortsBan does not use any third-party analytics, tracking, or data collection services.
+ShortsBlock does not use any third-party analytics, tracking, or data collection services.

 ## Contact

-If you have privacy concerns, please [open an issue](https://github.com/Jcousins01/ShortsBan/issues) or contact: jackcousins@live.co.uk
+If you have privacy concerns, please [open an issue](https://github.com/Jcousins01/ShortsBlock/issues) or contact: jackcousins@live.co.uk

 ## Changes to This Policy